Datamwin/-Datamwin.github.io/README.md

 # Welcome to Jethro's Blog
-## Home of DataScience and Artificial Intelligence
+## Home of Data Science and Artificial Intelligence